 We have been doing our darndest to make all our programs the best they can be.

-In 2011, the Fine Chocolate Industry awarded Pam Williams with the Recognition of Excellence for service to the industry.
+The Fine Chocolate Industry awarded Pam Williams with the Recognition of Excellence for service to the industry.

-Pam Williams not only founded Ecole Chocolat but also was instrumental in founding the Fine Chocolate Industry Association (FCIA) and its most recent initiative aimed at saving fine chocolate from extinction: Heirloom Cacao Preservation (HCP).
+Pam Williams not only founded Ecole Chocolat but also was instrumental in founding the Fine Chocolate Industry Association (FCIA) and its most recent initiative aimed at saving fine chocolate from extinction: Heirloom Cacao Preservation Fund (HCP).
 As farmers continue to remove or replace fine-flavor cacao trees with less flavorful hybrids and clones, Pam is very involved in the effort to save fine-flavor cacao from extinction.
 Currently, she is also a founding member of the Hawaii Chocolate and Cacao Association and a Grand Jury Judge and Advisor for the International Chocolate Awards.

 At Ecole Chocolat, we've been privileged over the years to get to know and work with many of the wonderful people who make chocolate bars, confections and bonbons.
 Sponsoring chocomap.com is our way of giving back, by providing an easy way for you to Find a Chocolate Shop, whether you're looking in your hometown or are traveling.
 We've created an easy-to-use map where you can search for a chocolate shop by city or name.
-In 2010 we launched the Find Chocolate mobile app which puts access to chocomap's directory of chocolate shops on your Android Phone and Tablet, iPhone and iPad.

 We are very excited about our book: Raising the Bar: The Future of Fine Chocolate.
 In the book, we take a global journey from cacao gene and cocoa bean to chocolate bar and bonbon.
 We also look at the future of the world's finest chocolate as seen through the eyes of people who live chocolate every day and strive to preserve its richest, most complex and endangered forms for future generations.